Venafi/VenafiPS/README.md

 As the module supports both TPP and Venafi as a Service, you will note different names for the functions.
 Functions with `-Tpp` are for TPP only, `-Vaas` are for Venafi as a Service only, and `-Venafi` are for both.

-[Token based authentication](https://docs.venafi.com/Docs/current/TopNav/Content/SDK/AuthSDK/t-SDKa-Setup-OAuth.php) must be setup and configured.
+For TPP, [token based authentication](https://docs.venafi.com/Docs/current/TopNav/Content/SDK/AuthSDK/t-SDKa-Setup-OAuth.php) must be setup and configured.

 ### Interactive Session